zsxkib/dia/README.md

 ```

 Note that the model was not fine-tuned on a specific voice.
 Hence, you will get different voices every time you run the model.
-You can keep speaker consistency by either adding an audio prompt (a guide coming soon), or fixing the seed.
+You can keep speaker consistency by either adding an audio prompt (a guide coming VERY soon - try it with the second example on Gradio for now), or fixing the seed.

 ## ⚙️ Usage